browserify/pseudorandombytes/readme.md

 var bytes = pseudoRandomBytes(34);
 ```

-# To be clear there is no legitimate reason for you ever to want to use this.
+To be clear there is no legitimate reason for you ever to want to use this.

+# The algorithms used in this module are **NOT** suitable for cryptographical usage.